 HealthPathways aim to guide best-practice assessment and management of common medical conditions, including when and where to refer patients, with guidance on what information is needed.

 - Dementia Support and Resources

 - Cognitive Impairment and Dementia

 - 5 Minute Neurological Exam for Patients with Possible Dementia

 - Behavioural and Psychological Symptoms of Dementia (BPSD)

 - Drugs for Dementia

-To access the pathways above, you must be registered and logged in.
+To access the pathways above, you must be a health professional with a peak body registration e.g. AHPRA, practicing in the Murray PHN region, and registered for HealthPathways.
 If you live in the Murray PHN region and are not yet registered, click here to register for free.

 Dementia education and training events will be organised in the near future.
 To stay informed, click here to subscribe to Murray PHN's weekly eNewsletter.